becauro/apache_webserver/readme.md

 # Shell Script to deploy Apache web server and an App

-This small script download and deploy a small software in Apache Web Server.
+This script download and deploy a small software in Apache Web Server.

-The script
+The script ...:

-* Download the App source code;
+* To download the App source code;
-* Install:
+* To install:

   * apache2;
   * wget;
   * unzip;

-* Move App files into Apache2 folder.
+* To move App files into Apache2 folder.